52North/sos4R/README.md

 ### Contact

-Do you have a question that is not anwsered in the links above?
+Do you have a question that is not answered in the links above?
 Contact
 Daniel: [daniel.nuest@uni-muenster.de](daniel.nuest@uni-muenster.de)

 ## License